Courses

 Who the Courses Are For

-The academic English courses (ENGL 102-104) are open to any student who speaks English as a second language and who wants to improve their academic English skills.
-They cover a wide range of necessary skills, including critically analyzing and responding to readings, developing research questions, making claims, grammar and academic vocabulary, note-taking and effectively leading class and small group discussions.
+The academic English courses (ENGL 103–104) are intended primarily for current UW students who are multilingual or for whom English is not their first or primary language, or others who generally want to improve their academic English skills.
+Courses cover a wide range of necessary skills, including critically analyzing and responding to readings, developing research questions, making claims, grammar and academic vocabulary, note-taking and effectively leading class and small group discussions.

-ENGL 102–104 are credit courses and can be counted toward undergraduate degree requirements.
+Undergraduate students: ENGL 103–104 are credit courses and can be counted toward undergraduate degree requirements.
 Grades are factored into the undergraduate GPA.
+Undergraduates cannot take ENGL 105.

 Course Placement

-Students who have not yet met the UW ELP requirement are placed into ENGL 102, 103 or 104 according to standardized test scores submitted to UW Admissions or the Graduate School.
+Students who have not yet met Graduate School Policy 3.2 (the UW ELP requirement) are placed into ENGL 103 and/or 104 according to standardized test scores submitted to the Graduate School.
 Learn more about placement.

 ENGL 105

 Some graduate students who will be international teaching assistants at the UW are required to take ENGL 105.
 Students with a speaking subscore of 26+ (TOEFL iBT) or 7.0+ (IELTS) are exempt from the ENGL 105 requirement.
-To learn more, see Memo 15: Conditions of appointment for TAs who are not native speakers of English.
+To learn more, see Policy 5.2: Conditions of appointment for TAs who are not native speakers of English.

 Course Schedule